magnuslarsen/pyseasnve/README.rst

-An unofficial class to interact with the Seas-NVE API
+An unofficial class to interact (read only) with the Seas-NVE API

+You'll need to own an account over at https://seas-nve.dk/

 * Free software: GNU General Public License v3